sazonovanton/SirChatalot/README.md

 * OpenAI.MaxTokens: The maximum number of tokens to use for generating responses.
 * OpenAI.AudioFormat: The audio format to convert voice messages (`ogg`) to (can be `wav`, `mp3` or other supported by Whisper).
 Stated whithout a dot.
 * OpenAI.SystemMessage: The message that will shape your bot's personality.
 * OpenAI.MaxSessionLength: The maximum number of messages in a session (can be used to reduce tokens used).
+Optional.

 Configuration should be stored in the `./data/.config` file.
 Use the `config.example` file in the `./data` directory as a template.